adventuremomblog

 hikers at The narrows

-During our hike, there were a few times when we could walk on the rocks outside of the water but it was impossible to have dry shoes the whole time.
+During our hike, there were a few times when we could walk on the rocks outside the water but it was impossible to have dry shoes the whole time.

-There were a few beach areas along the way that were great spots to stop and hydrate.
+We found a few beach areas along the way that were great spots to stop and hydrate.

 paved trail to the Narrows at Zion National Park